Bostall Heath and Woods

-Bostall Heath and Woods is an area of 159.1 hectares of woodland with areas of heathland located in the Royal Borough of Greenwich ward of Abbey Wood, west of the adjacent 73-hectare Lesnes Abbey Woods in southeast London.
+Bostall Heath and Woods is an area of 159.1 hectares of woodland with areas of heathland located in the Royal Borough of Greenwich and London Borough of Bexley wards of Abbey Wood, west of the adjacent 73-hectare Lesnes Abbey Woods in southeast London.
 The area to the south of the A206 (Bostall Hill) is Bostall Woods; to the north is Bostall Heath.

 Background

 The wood is owned and maintained by the Royal Borough of Greenwich.
 This excludes the Cooperative Woods, in the north east corner of the site, which in 1988 was gifted to the newly formed Greenwich & Bexley Community Hospice by the local community-owned Royal Arsenal Co-operative Society (RACS: founded in 1872 to serve locals and workers at the Royal Arsenal).
 The farm and a few residual tracts of ornamental verges between the homes and streets built below Bostall Woods and named by the RACS over a century ago remain the last historically significant landholdings of what was once one of Kent's largest and longest lasting employers.